Abel Raises Cain (2005)

 dir.
 Harald Reinl

-A gas station that rented movies in my hometown had a rack of cheap documentaries on VHS, all in one way or another about aliens and all built on the pseudoscientific success of Chariots.
+A gas station that rented movies in my hometown had a rack of cheap documentaries on VHS, all about aliens and all built on the pseudoscientific success of Chariots.
 It’s an era subgenre akin to the Mondo documentaries.
 Based on Erich von Däniken’s bestseller and nominated for an Oscar, Chariots points to alien intelligence to explain wonders like Easter Island and the Pyramids.
 This is called the “ancient astronauts” theory.
-Some of it is quite convincing yet some of it—usually the narration—is just brow-furrowing.
+Some of it is convincing yet some of it—usually the narration—is just brow-furrowing.
 For example: “If you multiply the height of the Pyramid of Cheops by one billion, it equals almost exactly the distance from the earth to the sun.
 A mere coincidence?”
-In Eastmancolor, a Sunn Classics release.
+A Sunn Classics release in Eastmancolor, it was followed up by more family-friendly moneymakers like In Search of Noah’s Ark (1976), the first documentary I ever saw, and In Search of Historic Jesus (1979) that I never saw though it is included in The Psychotronic Encyclopedia of Film.
 Beware of poor quality transfers.
-The soundtrack by The Peter Thomas Sound Orchestra includes titles like “Wondina Came from Heaven to the Mortals Too.”
+The Chariots soundtrack by The Peter Thomas Sound Orchestra includes titles like “Wondina Came from Heaven to the Mortals Too.”

 dir.
 Ross McElwee